K-Motives and Koszul Duality

 The \emph{Erweiterungssatz} as first stated in \cite{Soe90} and reproven in a more general setting in \cite{Gin} allows a \emph{combinatorial} description of pointwise pure weight zero sheaves on $X$ in terms of certain modules over the cohomology ring of $X$.
 In the case of $X$ being the flag variety, these modules are called \emph{Soergel modules}.
 In \cite{SoeWe} a motivic version is considered, which easily extends to $K$-motives. \begin{definition} We denote by

 the \emph{hypercohomology} functors.
-Here $\Hyp(X)=\bigoplus_{n\in\Z}\Hom{D_{mix}(X)}{\Q}{\Q(n)[2n])},$ and $\Kyp(X)=\Hom{DK(X)}{\Q}{\Q},$ and the former is interpreted as a graded ring. \end{definition} The rings $\Hyp(X)$ and $\Kyp(X)$ are nothing else than the motivic cohomology and $K$-theory of $X$ and we collect some of the important properties. \begin{theorem} (1) The map $\iota: \Hyp(X)\rightarrow \Kyp(X)$ induced by $\iota: D_{mix}(X)\to DK(X)$ is an isomorphism.\\ (2) The following diagram commutes up to natural transformation
+Here $\Hyp(X)=\bigoplus_{n\in\Z}\Hom{\Dmix_\Ss(X)}{\Q}{\Q(n)[2n])},$ and $\Kyp(X)=\Hom{\KM_\Ss(X)}{\Q}{\Q},$ and the former is interpreted as a graded ring. \end{definition} The rings $\Hyp(X)$ and $\Kyp(X)$ are nothing else than the motivic cohomology and $K$-theory of $X$ and we collect some of the important properties. \begin{theorem} (1) The map $\iota: \Hyp(X)\rightarrow \Kyp(X)$ induced by $\iota: \Dmix_\Ss(X)\to \KM_\Ss(X)$ is an isomorphism.\\ (2) The following diagram commutes up to natural transformation

 where the right vertical arrow is forgetting the grading.\\ (3) The ring $\Hyp(X)$ is the Chow ring of $X$.
-Assume that $X$ and the stratification is already defined over $\Z.$ Then $\Hyp(X)$ coincides with the Borel--Moore singular homology of $X^{an}(\C).$\\ (4) Assume that $X$ is smooth, then $\Kyp(X)=K_0(X)$ is $0$-th K-group of $X,$ that is, the Grothendieck group of the category of vector bundles on $X.$ \end{theorem} \begin{proof}(1) follows from Corollary \ref{cor:degrading}.
-(2) is clear.
-For (3) and (4) we refer to the discussion in Section \ref{sec:beilisonmotivesandkmotives} \end{proof} We remark that motivic cohomology is bigraded (higher Chow groups) and $K$-theory graded (higher $K$-groups).
+Assume that $X$ and the stratification is already defined over $\Z.$ Then $\Hyp(X)$ coincides with the Borel--Moore singular homology of $X^{an}(\C).$\\ (4) Assume that $X$ is smooth, then $\Kyp(X)=K_0(X)$ is $0$-th K-group of $X,$ that is, the Grothendieck group of the category of vector bundles on $X.$ \end{theorem} \begin{proof}All statements are direct consequences of the discussion in Section \ref{sec:beilisonmotivesandkmotives}. \end{proof} We remark that motivic cohomology is bigraded (higher Chow groups) and $K$-theory graded (higher $K$-groups).
 In our particular setup (affine stratification, finite field base, rational coefficients) all the higher groups vanish.
 We hence see one grading less.

-Under a certain technical assumption the functors $\Hyp$ and $\Kyp$ are fully faithful on pointwise pure objects. \begin{theorem}[Erweiterungssatz] Assume that all objects in $D_{mix}(X)^{w=0}$ are pointwise pure and for each stratum $i:X_s\to X$ and $M\in D_{mix}(X)^{w=0}$ the map $\Hyp(M)\to \Hyp(i_*i^*M)$ is surjective and the map $\Hyp(i_!i^!M)\to\Hyp(M)$ is injective.
+Under a certain technical assumption the functors $\Hyp$ and $\Kyp$ are fully faithful on pointwise pure objects. \begin{theorem}[Erweiterungssatz] Assume that all objects in $\Dmix_\Ss(X)^{w=0}$ are pointwise pure and for each stratum $i:X_s\to X$ and $M\in \Dmix_\Ss(X)^{w=0}$ the map $\Hyp(M)\to \Hyp(i_*i^*M)$ is surjective and the map $\Hyp(i_!i^!M)\to\Hyp(M)$ is injective.
 Then the functors